radi0sus/robots-mapedit/README.md

 ### Conversion to and from Tiled

-`lvl2tiled.py` and `tiled2lvl.py` are small, pure Python 3 scripts, independent of the map editor, that convert level files to and from the [Tiled](https://www.mapeditor.org) TMX format.
+`lvl2tiled.py` and `tiled2lvl.py` are small, pure Python3 scripts, independent of the map editor, that convert level files to and from the [Tiled](https://www.mapeditor.org) TMX format.

 Usage Example `lvl2tiled.py`:
 ```